 Heatwave originally comprised of:

-Rod Temperton b.
-Rodney Lynn Temperton, October 1947, Cleethorpes, Lincolnshire, England. d.
+Rod Temperton (b.
+Rodney Lynn Temperton, 9th October 1949, Cleethorpes, Lincolnshire, England. d.
 October 2016, United Kingdom. - keyboards)

 other members included:

-Roy Carter (bass and rhythm guitars and keyboards)
+Roy Peter Carter (bass and rhythm guitars and keyboards)

 Calvin Duke (keyboards)